-The induction ceremony for the newest members of the Order of the Fleur de Lis Hall of Fame will take place in early 2020.
+The induction ceremony for the newest members of the Order of the Fleur de Lis Hall of Fame will take place on Friday, February 7, 2020.
 Nominations for the 2020 Hall of Fame should be submitted by Sept.
 30, 2019.

 More information will be available in the coming months.